bitbaba/bitgold/README.md

 - 2-Mega-bytes serialized block size(2x bitcoin core)
 - 42,000,000 coins in PoW stage(2x of bitcoins and half of litecoins)
 - Seg-Witness(same as bitcoin core)
-- sha256d as PoW (same as bitcoin core)
+- GoldHash as PoW (now same as sha256d of bitcoin core)

 Roadmaps
 ----------------